 Potential effects to mineral resources and mineral development operations were analyzed by overlaying the proposed corridors on maps of known active mining operations and mineral locations using BLM spatial data.
 The designation of corridors would not restrict other types of uses within the corridor.
 It would merely identify preferred routes for the placement of ROWs.
 However, potential future construction in the proposed corridors could make some areas unavailable for certain types of mineral development within the footprint of the construction.
 The proposed corridors would not be allowed to be sited in areas that would make existing authorized mineral development areas inaccessible.
-Potential impacts to solid mineral development would likely be greater than potential impacts to oil and gas development because of the stypes of development.
-There would likely be less potential for impacts to oil and gas development because of the smaller footprint involved with such development and the ability to extract the resources from beneath the proposed corridors without creating surface disturbance within the proposed corridors.
+Potential impacts to solid mineral development would likely be greater than potential impacts to oil and gas development because of the smaller footprint involved with such development and the ability to extract the resources from beneath the proposed corridors without creating surface disturbance within the proposed corridors.

-The Enhanced Oil Recovery Institute (EORI) has developed a list of 100 oil fields in Wyoming that, because of reservoir properties, are technically capable of supporting the use miscible (mixable) CO2 floods for successful tertiary recovery efforts (see Appendix I).
-EORI reports that "the estimated recoverable reserves for the candidate fields using CO2-EOR are approximately 1.5 billion barrels of oil" (Jones and Freye 2019).
-Of these fields, 28 are near existing CO2 delivery infrastructure and 26, according to the same report, are economically and technically viable; however, some of these existing sources may require retrofitting to capture CO2 and that could be cost prohibitive.
-CO2-EOR production is underway in seven of the fields.
+The Enhanced Oil Recovery Institute (EORI) has developed a list of 100 oil fields in Wyoming that, because of reservoir properties, are technically capable of supporting the use miscible (mixable) $CO_2$ floods for successful tertiary recovery efforts (see Appendix I).
+EORI reports that "the estimated recoverable reserves for the candidate fields using $CO_2$ -EOR are approximately 1.5 billion barrels of oil" (Jones and Freye 2019).
+Of these fields, 28 are near existing $CO_2$ delivery infrastructure and 26, according to the same report, are economically and technically viable; however, some of these existing sources may require retrofitting to capture $CO_2$ and that could be cost prohibitive. $CO_2$ -EOR production is underway in seven of the fields.